Agoric/documentation/main/ertp/api/issuer.md

 const burntAmount = issuer.burn(paymentToBurn, amountToBurn)
 ```

-## issuer.claim(payment, memo, amount)
+## issuer.claim(payment, amount)
 - `payment` `{Payment}` - The original payment.
-- `memo` `{String}` - Optional.
-Default value is 'payment'.
 - `amount` `{Amount}` - Optional.
 - Returns: `{Payment}` - The new payment.

-Transfer all digital assets from the payment to a new payment and delete the original. `memo` and `amount` are optional.
+Transfer all digital assets from the payment to a new payment and delete the original. `amount` is optional.
 If `amount` is present, the code will insist that the payment balance is equal to `amount`, to prevent sending the wrong payment and other confusion.
 If `amount` does not equal the balance in the original payment then it will throw an error.

 ```js
 const { mint, issuer, amountMath } = produceIssuer('fungible');